airpair/spinning-guide/post.md

 ### 4.5 Troubleshooting hangouts

-Hangouts can be flakey and even experienced experts and we've watched experienced experts have random difficulties that delayed sessions starting.
+Hangouts can be flakey and even experienced experts and we've watched experienced experts have random difficulties that delayed sessions from starting.
 Most issues are solved with:

 1. (First call) Confirming the customer is logged into google and joining